Giannis Leads Bucks Over Thunder As 76ers Beat Hardens Clippers - UrduPoint

 Los Angeles, (APP - UrduPoint / Pakistan Point News - 25th Mar, 2024) Giannis Antetokounmpo sparked the Milwaukee Bucks over Oklahoma City in a Sunday showdown of NBA contenders while James Harden lost his first meeting with Philadelphia since the 76ers traded him.

-Antetokounmpo scored 30 points and grabbed a season-high 19 rebounds to spark the Milwaukee Bucks over visiting Oklahoma City 118-93.
+Antetokounmpo scored 30 points and grabbed a season-high 19 rebounds to lead Milwaukee over visiting Oklahoma 118-93.

-Khris Middleton added his second career triple double -- and first since 2018 -- with 11 points, 10 rebounds and 10 assists for Milwaukee, whose defensive effort kept the Thunder to a season-low point production on 37.1% shooting.
+Khris Middleton added his second career triple-double -- and first since 2018 -- with 11 points, 10 rebounds and 10 assists for the Bucks, whose defensive effort kept the Thunder to a season-low point production on 37.1 percent shooting.

 "It was cool," Middleton said of his rare feet.
 "My teammates were knocking down a lot of shots for me.
 It was a good win against a good team.
 But we've got to keep building on this for the rest of the season."